 “If the training is only a 45-90 minute workout, a simple sugar-caffeine grouping is excellent,” says Libby.
 This could take the form of an iced matcha with honey, or if you’re living the low-carb life, try “MCT oil in coffee with a scoop of collagen peptides,” he says.

 What to Eat After an Intense Workout

-Carbs can get a bad rap, but it’s actually very important to eat them after you sweat it out.
-In fact, a 2014 study showed that carbs help protect muscles from breaking down and increase muscle mass — especially when eaten after a workout.
-Any carb will do, but as Libby explains, “whatever sport you are training for we want high bioavailability of nutrients for easy digestion, greater uptake, and faster assimilation.”
-Examples of easy-to-digest carbs include sweet potato, quinoa, and oatmeal.
+Carbs may get a bad rap, but it’s actually very important to eat them after a tough sweat session.
+A 2014 study showed that carbs help protect muscles from breaking down and increase muscle mass — especially when eaten after a workout.
+Any carb will do, but as Libby explains, “whatever sport you are training for, we want high bioavailability of nutrients for easy digestion, greater uptake, and faster assimilation.”
+Examples of easy-to-digest carbs include sweet potatoes, quinoa, and oatmeal.